 In cases where any part of the application raises questions about learning abilities or behavior, we may require a psycho-educational evaluation through school-recommended specialists to accurately determine the level of support needed.

 The Admissions Office will contact parents to inform them of the status of the application and next steps.
 Admissions decisions or testing requirements for the first semester are communicated or scheduled in April of the same year.

-For local Elementary School applicants (including Pre-K and Kindergarten) with either advanced English proficiency or possible learning support needs, fluency and/or academic screening will be required if places are still available.
+For local Elementary School applicants (including Pre-K and Kindergarten) with either advanced English proficiency or possible learning support needs, academic and/or English proficiency screening will be required assuming places are still available.
 Decisions will be made and communicated after screening.

 Applicants with requirements completed after February will be tested in May (depending on teachers' schedules), over the summer break (schedule-permitting), or in the first half of August.

 Acceptance documents (welcome letters and information from the nurse, the Parent-Teacher-Forum, the lunch program and school bus service providers, etc.) are emailed to parents of admitted students.
 Parents must read, sign, and return the Enrollment Agreement and Risk Assumption Form to the Admissions Office and pay a Reservation Fee before the given deadline.

 Placement testing for newly-admitted Middle and High School students are held the week before school begins.
 These tests help determine individual levels Math, Writing, and if applicable, in German, French, or Spanish.

 Students who have already taken the tests prior to admission need not take the placement tests in August.

 High School student appointments must be arranged with our HS Counselors after testing to finalize course selection and the student's schedule before the first day of school.
 Parents must attend this meeting.